phorton1/base-apps-gitMUI/docs/submodules.md

 - {submodules} - an array of the relative paths to submodules within the parent repo.

-The 'master' submodule repo will get
+The 'master' submodule repo(s), if any, will get

 - {used_in} - an array of the full paths of all submodules that are references to this master submodule.

-Thus the 'master' submodule, and all the repos it is {used_in}
+Thus the 'master' submodule(s), and all the repos it is {used_in}
 constitutes a SUBMODULE GROUP, that can be checked for consistency, update, etc.

-## USING SUBMODULES
+## USING SUBMODULES (Cookbook)

-Adding a submodule to an existing project.
-For example, to add the /src/Arduino/libraries/myIOT/data_master submodule to the myIOT/examples folder (after removing and commiting the removal of the old data folder, if one existed):
+To add the /src/Arduino/libraries/myIOT/data_master submodule to the myIOT/examples folder (after removing and commiting the removal of the old data folder, if one existed):

 	cd /src/Arduino/libraries/myIOT
 	git submodule add https://gitHub.com/phorton1/Arduino-libraries-myIOT-data_master examples/testDevice/data